 Nevertheless, we did crack crab now and then to keep doors open on that and other heady projects, compare where we were at the moment—although that was a while ago.
-At least that was how I could re-piece it all together in my ever-running mind—anytime doc more or less popped back in.
+At least that was how I could re-piece it all together in my ever-running mind.
+That is, anytime doc more or less popped back in.

-Whatever—past history, couldn’t much hang with him any longer anyway: I was a stand-in with no standing, even though I did have my share of battle scars from the Zionist-Zionot wars, from the tortured semantics of anti-Semitism old and new.
+Whatever—past history, couldn’t much hang with him any longer anyway: seemed clear I was a stand-in with no standing, even though I did have my share of battle scars from the Zionist-Zionot wars, from the tortured semantics of anti-Semitism old and new.
 Guess the whole experience was a foolish errand from the get-go, to where I had begun to come unhinged all over again.
 I needed to pot down those fractious voices in my head—just wishing the level best for the Middle East—that all parties can secure their sense of peace and place in this world—as if that were the last I’d hear of it, as if I couldn’t pretty much guess where it all was really headed.
 So by now I was content to cool down with recovery calm and good post-aerobic telomeres, head to toe.
 Then came this potboiled affront.

 “Uh, nothing, no matter,” I said, focusing on what was in store.
 “Must just be your window display or… ”

 “Yes, well, it’s his latest, you know,” rallied the studious sales clerk, who had sidled up to dust the new fiction table, center floor at Bookworthy’s, this literary staple of a Marina District that hadn’t suffered such AQI vapors since Loma Prieta 1989.

 “Topping the lists already, is it,” I asked, having been faceplanted to the legal thriller section, my New Balance supinators on their old, worn-through heels.